 Slack for chat, voice and video calls.
 Basecamp, VSCode, Skylight, Git Kraken, and Freshdesk.
 The vast majority of our work is on the app with maybe ~10% on implementations and integrations.

 We’ve been a team of four or five for the past few years, with a pretty even gender and age balance and a tendency towards full-stack skills.

 Two of the three founders work full-time as programmers and business managers and we aim for a collaborative approach.

 All staff are full time employees, and we work as a distributed team across the UK.
 We dropped office life at the beginning of the pandemic, and it’s worked well for us, so we no longer have an office at all.
 We rarely meet up, at industry events.

 On a daily basis, we put a “stand-up” onto Basecamp first thing in the morning, have midday meetups on Slack, and collaborate for advice and pair programming as needed.

 As a team, we:

-We work a four day week (Monday to Thursday), without overtime or out of hours pager duty.
+We work a four day week (Monday to Thursday), without overtime or out-of-hours pager duty, which is covered by the directors.
 We’re flexible on hours - 7.5 working hours a day.

-We aim for calm and steady working practices, through things such as an absence of deadlines, very rare meetings, only supporting the latest browser versions, only hosting our app on Heroku, minimising custom developments, not maintaining a backlog, and doing flexitime depending on how family, work and life best fit together.
+We aim for calm and steady working practices, achieved through things such as de-emphasising delivery dates, very rare meetings, only supporting the latest browser versions, no formal backlog, only building a web app not a mobile app, only hosting on Heroku, minimising custom developments and custom integrations, and being flexible if work and life clash from time to time.